Recording a video

 The Display capture element is capturing my full screen (again, the same as ZOOM would do if you share your screen).
 As you can see, there is another notepad with a different text.
 This notepad was appearing in the screen that I was recording.

-To record more sources, use the + sign and to remove a source use the - sign.
+sign.
 You can also add or remove sources with a right click in this panel.
-Make sure to name your sources something relevant and recognizable for you.

-Order matters!
-The up and down arrows let you order your sources as you please.
+arrows let you order your sources as you please.
 The source appearing higher on the list is displayed above the others in your videos.
 You can imagine to put a Display capture at the lower level and size it to fill the canvas completely and add a Video capture device to record your webcam above the Display capture.
 If you leave the webcam below the screen recording in the Sources list, then your webcam is hidden by your screen!

-The cog icon lets you apply some more filters on the sources.
+icon lets you apply some more filters on the sources.
 This will not be covered by this guide.
 Feel free to explore by yourself.

 4- Audio Mixer